LukeShortCloud/card_games_converter/cgc_tdd.md

 * -s, --src = The source directory.
 * -d, --dest = The destination directory.
 * --ppi-size = The pixels per inch size to use.
-* --ppi-length = The desired length in inches.
+* --ppi-height = The desired height in inches.
 * --ppi-width = The desired width in inches.
 * --single = Process a single source image instead of an entire directory.
 * --no-clean = Do not clean up temporary files when complete.